SIMPLES STEPS TO REDUCE STRESS AND ANXIETY IN YOUR LIFE

 What is mindfulness?
 And what does it mean to you?

 Mindfulness is the act of being here now.
 It is focusing your attention on what you are doing and your surroundings.
-Your mind is neither in the past nor is it in the future, which I refer to as, “creating fantasies that haven’t happened yet.”
+Your mind is not dredging up memories of the past or in the future, “creating fantasies that haven’t happened yet.”
 It is living in the present moment.

 John Cabot-Zinn defines mindfulness as: